umarhassan-mitodl/21w.784-fall-2009/content/pages/units/iran-and-201cthe-twitter-revolution201d.md

 Readings
 --------

 Holtz, Shel, Havens, John C., and Johnson, Lynne D. "Profile and Privacy: Transparency in Social Networks."
 In _Tactical Transparency: How Leaders Can Leverage Social Media to Maximize Value and Build their Brand_.
 Hoboken, NJ: Jossey-Bass, 2008.
-ISBN: 9780470293706. \[Preview a version of this book in [Google Books](http://books.google.com/books?id=K0iRv1CeNF8C&dq=Tactical+transparency+:+how+leaders+can+leverage+social+media+to+maximize+value+and+build+their+brand&printsec=frontcover&source=bl&ots=uMTK_6x1F0&sig=POJcQDgIS08Msm_4r6ne-dVBMS0&hl=en&ei=fo79SoSoM8LJlAfTl-i).\]
+ISBN: 9780470293706. \[Preview a version of this book in {{% resource_link "0290c909-5513-4876-bf8c-841473440e0f" "Google Books" %}}.\]

 Starr, Amory.
 "Be the Media: Independent Media Centers."
 In _Global Revolt: A Guide to the Movements Against Globalization_.
 London, UK: Zed Books, 2005.
-ISBN: 9781842774830. \[Preview a version of this book in [Google Books](http://books.google.com/books?id=gU55Y5D83wcC&printsec=frontcover&dq=Global+revolt+:+a+guide+to+the+movements+against+globalization#v=onepage&q=&f=false).\]
+ISBN: 9781842774830. \[Preview a version of this book in {{% resource_link "8577c088-d9b6-4722-8c0e-1f968c8d2587" "Google Books" %}}.\]

 Resources
 ---------

-[The Iranian Election on Twitter: The First Eighteen Days](http://www.webecologyproject.org/2009/06/iran-election-on-twitter/), Web Ecology Project.
+{{% resource_link "bd1d9338-df6a-472c-b147-08c30bf06281" "The Iranian Election on Twitter: The First Eighteen Days" %}}, Web Ecology Project.
 (Researching quantized social interaction)